Deploy

 Skaffold supports the following tools for deploying applications:

-section in the Skaffold configuration file, skaffold.yaml
+The deploy section in the Skaffold configuration file, skaffold.yaml,

 controls how Skaffold builds artifacts.
 To use a specific tool for deploying